-NOTE H - RECONCILIATION TO FORM 5500
+NOTE H-RECONCILIATION TO FORM 5500

-As of December 31, 2018 and 2017, the Plan had \$0 and \$852,189 respectively, of pending distributions to participants who elected to withdraw from the Plan.
-The reduction in the amount of pending distributions from year-end 2017 to year-end 2018 is due to the transition of recordkeeping services during 2018.
+As of December 31, 2019 and 2018, the Plan had \$0 and \$0 respectively, of pending distributions to participants who elected to withdraw from the Plan.
+The reduction in the amount of pending distributions for the years ending 2019 and 2018 is due to the transition of recordkeeping services during 2018.
 SunTrust operates with an integrated Trust and as such the Plan Administrator can approve distributions on a daily basis, thus reducing the amount of pending distributions as of year-end.
-Pending distribution amounts are recorded as a liability in the Plan's Form 5500; however, these amounts are not recorded as a liability in the accompanying statements of net assets available for benefits in accordance with GAAP.
+Pending distribution amounts, if applicable, are recorded as a liability in the Plan's Form 5500; however, these amounts are not recorded as a liability in the accompanying statements of net assets available for benefits in accordance with GAAP.